mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "But the trains aren't running to Heiko."

 "Bring your saffa.
-We'll ride to Yansha and catch the second train there."
+We'll ride to Rudjan and catch the second train there."

 "That's ridiculous!"